solana-turbin3/Q1_25_Builder_AymanF10/README.md

 [*Anchor Marketplace Program*](https://github.com/AymanF10/anchor_marketplace): Anchor Marketplace is a decentralized NFT marketplace built on the Solana blockchain using the Anchor framework.
 This project demonstrates how to create a robust and flexible marketplace for listing, purchasing, and managing NFTs.

+[*Anchor AMM Program*](https://github.com/AymanF10/anchor_amm): This project implements an Automated Market Maker (AMM) using the Anchor framework on the Solana blockchain.
+The AMM uses a constant product formula for liquidity provision and token swaps.

+[*Anchor Nft_Staking Program*](https://github.com/AymanF10/anchor_nft_staking): This Solana program, built using the Anchor framework, implements an NFT staking mechanism.
+Users can stake their NFTs to earn points over time, with various configurable parameters to control the staking process.